Ganbin/Wakanda-Aurelia/README.md

 Use the `Run Page` button to run the app.

-Please visit [www.wakanda.org](http://www.wakanda.org "wakanda.org") for more information.
+Please visit [Wakanda-Aurelia Blog Post](https://wakexperienceblog.wordpress.com/2016/06/28/use-aurelia-with-a-wakanda-backend/ "Blog Post") for more information.